hemml/OMGlib/README.md

 - **All browser-side functions must be declared in your own package(s), not in CL-USER.** See [How it works](#how-it-works) for details.

-- The library tested in SBCL, but may work in other CL impementations too.
+- The library tested in SBCL, but may work in other CL implementations too.
 The browser code will be executed in JSCL environment, where not all of the standard CL library functions are implemented yet, so you have to respect JCSL limitations on browser-side.

 - All the function parameters and their results must be serializable via standard LISP reader/writer, so you cannot return, for example, DOM object from browser-side function to backend, and put a hash-table as a parameter to browser-side function when calling it on backend.
 But you can use any allowed data types while you are still on backend or browser-side, if a b-s function will be called only by another b-s functions it can return DOM objects.
 Also, you can pass a lambdas as arguments of b-s functions, they will be compiled and executed on browser-side.
 The backend functions can be passed as parameter to bs-functions, they will work on the backend, while called on brower-side, but you will get a security warning during compilation.